icecream17/Stuff/writing/walk.md

 Another way to reduce acceleration safely is soft collision with snow, leaves, or feathers.
 Alternatively, if you are walking on an extremely downhill slope, a parachute could be helpful to use the air to reduce acceleration.
 The steps would look more like jumps but the motion is still the same, really.

+## Spinning and moving forwards

+Imagine you are walking and spinning at the same time.
+Why?
+Because it's fun, but more important is that if your non-angular speed is constant throughout, you will move in a circle.
+Spin slowly enough relative to forward speed and that circle looks more like an arc in the short term, i.e. it is more like turning, which is much more common since people usually focus on what's in front of them instead of rapidly partaking fractions of a second of visual information.
+Also, (AI: spinning moves the fluid in your inner ear's vestibular system rapidly, which signals to the brain that you are moving.
+When you stop spinning, the fluid continues moving, creating a mismatch between what your brain expects and what it senses, leading to dizziness and a feeling of being spun in the opposite direction). ((I like how due to Google's botched quality of results the AI weighs equally some more extreme cases ranging from Neck Pain and Rhabdomyolysis and Kidney Damage to Relativistic Effects)).

+Consequently, to turn, you rotate about the vertical axis.
+And, for instance, turning right is typically done by rotating about your right foot (moving forwards) than rotating about your left foot (moving backwards).

+People typically move forwards instead of backwards for various reasons like being able to see forwards and your knees bending in a way that more efficiently prefers going forwards.

+Most people including me do not have such intuition about spinning when moving forwards, so without knowing that with constant speed you should move in a circle, the attempted movement will probably be more like a 2D imprint of a helix (DNA shape viewed at a certain angle) where at some points you turn faster and at others you move forward faster.